June-Skeeter/GEOB270_Lab1_2021S1/Content/Lab1.md

 * Watch the video for an overview of how to interact with data layers in ArcGIS Pro.
 * Work your way through the tutorial.
 	* Note, if you have trouble in step 3, you can download the data for off line use.

 ## [Author a Map](https://pro.arcgis.com/en/pro-app/latest/get-started/author-a-map.htm) ~ 30 minutes
 * Watch the video for a basic introduction into making maps with ArcGIS Pro.
-* Work your way through the tutorial.
-	* Note, if you have trouble in step 3, you can download the data for off line use.

-# Part 3 – A Practical Example: The foundations of Epidemiology
+# Part 2 – A Practical Example: The foundations of Epidemiology

 An early forms of [germ theory](https://en.wikipedia.org/wiki/Germ_theory_of_disease), the concept that disease transmission is driven by pathogens, emerged around the world more than 2000 years ago.
 By the middle ages, Islamic physicians had formally proposed the basics of germ theory.
 For example, writing about an outbreak of the bubonic plague in [1362](https://en.wikipedia.org/wiki/Ibn_al-Khatib#On_the_Plague), Ibn al-Khatib astutely pointed out:
 	*"The existence of contagion is established by experience [and] by trustworthy reports on transmission by garments, vessels, ear-rings; by the spread of it by persons from one house, by infection of a healthy sea-port by an arrival from an infected land [and] by the immunity of isolated individuals."*